 Finally, you crest the top of Penticton Town Centre and descend towards Okanagan Lake and T1.
 You are home and dry, the final few kilometres all downhill and cheered on by people who knew better than to sign up, all standing their with their coffees, baked goods and ice creams, enjoying the sunshine.
-The last 24km net downhill should have allowed you enough recuperation that you feel pretty good going into T2.
-I mean, you still have a marathon to do, but that’s what you signed up for, right?
+It’s all fun and games for them, yet you still have a marathon to do, but that’s what you signed up for, right?

 PB+J COACHING TIP – With the forced low cadence you experience during the Yellow Lake climb, now is the time to spread the RPM bandwidth a little.
 Spin the legs out a little higher than your would averagely ride and relax into the downhills, there is little benefit to dumping in much power at high speed.
-If you did overcook the rest of the ride, take the time to recuperate here.
-The disadvantage of a lower effort at higher speeds is severely reduced and it’s a great opportunity to allow your body some respite.
+If you did overcook the rest of the ride, take the time to recuperate as much as you can when you get some gravitation assistance.
 The reduction in HR during the downhill sections is also a time at which your digestive system might allow a little more fuel.
 If you feel under-fuelled, don’t dump a load of calories in, but you can certainly take advantage of a low HR to catch up a little if necessary.
 Basically, this section is a great time to take stock and start preparing yourself for the run.
-[Questions?
-Contact us]

 A place at the Ironman World Championship